peterjobes/jekyll-now/_posts/2017-10-21-bilbao-night-marathon-2017.md

 We're about twelve miles in when we pass a water station.
 "Agua, agua" shouts the girl with the cups.
 I reach to grab one and miss but grab the next one offered and throw it over my head to cool down.
 Seconds later I feel the sugary taste of Powerade drip into my mouth.
 That certainly wasn't water.

->My confidence starts to rise, I'm running comfortably within myself and on target to take twenty-three minutes off my PB.{:class="editorial-highlight-right"}
+>My confidence starts to rise, I'm running comfortably within myself and on target to take twenty-three minutes off my PB {:class="editorial-highlight-right"}

 We crack on at a good pace and before long are running by the finishers arch to start our second lap.
 At this point almost everyone else is finishing.
 I look ahead of myself and see two other runners, and not very many spectators.
 Things just got real.
 I fall into step with the guy next to me and we spend the next six kilometres matching each other step for step.